Kemmerer, Wyoming: Economy

-Naughton Power Plant is a coal-fired power station located on the southwest edge of Kemmerer.
-The plant employs 230 people, and is scheduled to close in 2025.
-In 2021, TerraPower announced it would open a sodium-cooled nuclear power plant in Kemmerer in 2028, at an estimated cost is $4 billion.
-The company plans to employ workers from Naughton Power Plant.
+Naughton Power Plant is a 400 MW coal-fired power station supplemented by 380 MW gas, located on the southwest edge of Kemmerer.
+The plant employs 230 people, and is scheduled to stop burning coal in 2026, and gas in 2036.

+In 2021, TerraPower announced it would open a sodium-cooled nuclear power plant in Kemmerer in 2028, at an estimated cost of $4 billion.
+The company plans to employ workers from Naughton Power Plant, and started clearing the site in 2024 to be ready for construction if/when a license is obtained from the Nuclear Regulatory Commission.

 Education

 Kemmerer is located within Lincoln County School District #1, which includes Canyon Elementary School, New Frontier High School and Kemmerer High School.
 Teresa Chaulk is the Superintendent of Schools.

 Kemmerer has a public library, a branch of the Lincoln County Library System.